 And Disney also owns Marvel, so you can stream Avengers: Endgame, Black Panther, Captain Marvel and most of the other MCU movies (some are still on other streaming services, due to previous licensing deals).

 But while Disney Plus is great for kids and families, adult-oriented content is lacking.
 For instance, for Valentine's Day, Disney Plus had a sad collection of romantic movies for grown-ups.

 In our Disney Plus review, we gave the service positive marks, naming it one of the best streaming services yet, especially for families.
 The early hiccups of streaming issues have subsided, and Disney Plus' elegant animated interface continues to charm us.

 It doesn't hurt that Disney throws in included 4K Ultra HD resolution and family sharing (up to four devices).
-Plus, its $6.99 price is hard to argue with, especially now that Disney keeps adding recent movies to it, like Frozen 2.
+Plus, its $7.99 price is hard to argue with, especially now that Disney keeps adding new movies and shows.

 Disney Plus streaming devices and apps

 Disney Plus is available on desktop browsers on Mac and PC.
 The Disney Plus app is also available on most major streaming-capable devices:

 - iPhones and iPads